cdoebler1/ILLO/docs/ILLO_Quick_Start_Guide.md

 - **Music Fun**: Dance Party mode works best with steady beat music
 - : Multiple ILLOs can sync their light shows via Bluetooth **Multi-ILLO**
 - **Battery Life**: Sound-off modes significantly extend operating time
-- **Memory Conservation**: Keep all audio detection features disabled for best performance
+- **Memory Conservation**: Keep all audio detection features disabled for the best performance

 **Welcome to the ILLO family!
 Your AI UFO companion is ready to learn, adapt, and become your unique levitating friend.**